near/nearcore/docs/architecture/next/malicious_chunk_producer_and_phase2.md

 ### Challenges, Slashing and Rollbacks

 So we're in a pickle - as a malicious chunk was just added to the chain.
-And Fthat's why need to have mechanisms to automatically recover from such situations: Challenges, Slashing and Rollbacks.
+And that's why need to have mechanisms to automatically recover from such situations:
+Challenges, Slashing and Rollbacks.

 #### Challenge